Inner-Heaven/libnv-rs/README.md

 ## What's that?
 This library is safe rust bindings to FreeBSD's Name/value pairs library ([`libnv`](man)).
 It's poor's man `Map<&str,T>` where `T` could one of [a few lucky types](types).

-FreeBSD's `libnv` is not the same as `libnvpair` from zfs project and hey aren't binary comptabile.
+FreeBSD's `libnv` is not the same as `libnvpair` from zfs project and hey aren't binary compatible. `nvpairs` module poorly documented and poorly tested, might be even leaking memory on `get_*_array` operations.

 ## Installation
 If you have FreeBSD you already have library available in base system.
 If don't — well... figure out how to install it and send me a PR?